tq-systems/ci-meta-tq/README.md

 This repo contains setup, configuration and dependencies use to build and test the meta-tq hardware support layer.
-All Yocto Project / Open Embedded layers the build depends on are git submodules
+All Yocto Project / Open Embedded layers the build depends on are git submodules of this repo.

 Clone this repo using `git clone --branch=<branch-name> --recurse-submodules <url>`

 ## Supported branches of meta-tq

+Branch names correspond to Yocto Project release names.
+Special branches supporting a special setup are named `<release-name>-<module>`

 - krogoth (not longer maintained)
 - morty (not longer maintained)
 - pyro (not longer maintained)
 - rocko (no i.MX mfgtool support, not longer maintained)
 - warrior (dropped i.MX mfgtool support)
+- zeus
 - rocko-tqma8x (only for TQMa8 platforms, based on NXP BSP, not longer maintained)
 - sumo-tqmls1012al (only for TQMLS1012AL platform, based on NXP LSDK)
 - sumo-tqma8x (only for TQMa8 platforms, based on NXP BSP)
 - thud-tqma8x (only for TQMa8 platforms, based on NXP BSP, experimental)
 - zeus-tqma8x (only for TQMa8 platforms, based on NXP BSP, current development)

-**Attention:** use README.md of used branch for exact details.
+**Attention:** use README.md of the used branch for exact details.

-Branch names correspond to Yocto Project release names.
-Special branches supporting a special setup are named `<release-name>-<module>`

 When switching branches keep in mind to keep the submodules in sync: